 The post-war years brought greater success.
 Building on its earlier work in retail architecture, in 1948 the firm was hired by the Macleod’s chain of hardware stores to design a host of outlets across the Prairies.
 Parkades for the downtown Winnipeg Hudson’s Bay and Eaton’s followed in 1954 and 1956, respectively – both employing a design for stacking cars that was new in concept and form.
+The Bay department store had also asked Moody Moore and Associates to design the canopy which runs above the side walks of Memorial Boulevard, Portage Avenue, and Vaughan Street in 1954.
 The Mall Centre (491 Portage Avenue, between Balmoral and Colony Streets) followed, combining a bus depot, office tower, hotel and retail complex.
 In 1968, Moody Moore was responsible for the recladding of Hudson’s Bay House (77 Main Street) to create the current home of the historic Northwest Company.

 In these mid-century years the partnership took on a fairly consistent character and it was well known that while Moody concentrated on the design of projects, Moore was the business talent behind the successful practice, ensuring that the projects were done properly and on time.
 As a young draftsman working in the firm, Roy Sellors recalled quaking whenever Robert Moore entered the drafting room.